raylenemac-mcgill/CompLing-Chatbot/README.txt

 Currently Penny only provides a command-line interface.
 In the future we might develop a GUI.

 DEPENDENCIES
-To get Penny installed and running, you will need to install Python 3, NLTK and Pydictionary.
+To get Penny installed and running, you will need to install Python 3, NLTK and PyDictionary.
 Install Python 3: http://www.python.org/downloads/
 pip install PyDictionary
 pip install -U nltk (make sure CMUDict is included in your installation)

+How to suppress the BeautifulSoup4 warning:
+Run Penny2.py.
+Enter the word “clean”.
+When a warning appears, it should include a link to the python file (__init__.py) that must be edited in order to remove the warning.
+Click this link.
+If this link does not appear, it can also be found in Library/Frameworks/Python.framework/Versions/3.5/bin/python3.5/site-packages/bs4 (on a Mac computer running Python 3).
-To supress the BeautifulSoup warning, follow the path specified in the warning (on Windows: \AppData\Local\Programs\Python\Python35-32\lib\site-packages\bs4\__init__.py:181 ) and comment out the warning.
+(on Windows: \AppData\Local\Programs\Python\Python35-32\lib\site-packages\bs4\__init__.py:181 )
+Go to the line “warnings.warn(self.NO_PARSER_SPECIFIED_WARNING % dict(“, which should be line 177.
+Comment out that line and the next four (until “markup_type=markup_type))”).

 We are currently searching for a better solution to this problem.